 The Flight Deck Itself

-While the Collection if Craft on the Deck are the main attraction the actual deck itself is a pretty incredible place to be.
-Not only are you on a real Flight Deck of a US aircraft carrier, the Deck offers fantastic Views of the Manhattan Skyline, Tours of the Bridge and other operating areas of the deck including the Aircraft lift.
-Really its just a cool place to be!
+While the Collection of Craft on the Deck is the main attraction the actual deck itself is a pretty incredible place to be.
+Not only are you on a real Flight Deck of a US aircraft carrier, but the Deck also offers fantastic views of the Manhattan Skyline, Tours of the Bridge, and other operating areas of the deck including the Aircraft lift.
+Really it’s just a cool place to be!

 Note – The Flight Deck has appeared in several films, notably I Am Legend starring Will Smith.